theman-oj10/CareerSync/docs/DeveloperGuide.md

 The `deletetask` command allows users to delete a `Task` from the `TaskList` field of an existing internship entry.
 To use this command, the user needs to specify both the internship index and the task index as displayed in the screen.
-The `deletetask` command selects the specified `Task` in the `TaskList` field of the internship entry and removes it from its `ArrayList<Task> TaskList` field which stores all the `Task` objects.
+The `deletetask` command selects the specified `Task` in the `TaskList` field of the internship entry and removes it from its `ArrayList<Task> TaskList` field which stores the `Task` objects.

-#### How it is implemented
-1. The `deletetask` command is parsed by the `InternshipDataParser`, which creates an `InternshipDeleteTaskParser` object.
-2. The `InternshipDeleteTaskParser` then calls the `ArgumentTokenizer#tokenize` method to extract the internship index and task index.
-3. The `InternshipDeleteTaskParser` then creates an `InternshipDeleteTaskCommand` object with the extracted details.
-4. The `InternshipDeleteTaskCommand` creates a new `Task` object based on the details.
-It then calls `InternshipModel` to delete the task from the `TaskList` field of the internship entry via `deleteTask`.
-5. The `InternshipDeleteTaskCommand` then calls `setInternship` to replace the old internship with the new one without the task via `setInternship`.
-6. The `InternshipDeleteTaskCommand` then calls `updateFilteredInternshipList` to update the internship displayed on the UI.
-7. The `InternshipDeleteTaskCommand` then returns a `CommandResult` object with a message containing the task deleted.

-#### Parsing user input
+Here is a step-by-step example of how the `deletetask` command might be executed:

 1. The user inputs the `deletetask` command.
-2. The `InternshipDataParser` parses the command and creates a new `InternshipDeleteTaskParser` object.
+2. The `InternshipDataParser` parses the command and creates a new `InternshipDeleteTaskCommandParser` object.
 If either the internship index or the task index is either missing or invalid, a ParseException will be thrown.
-3. The `InternshipDeleteTaskParser` then creates a new `InternshipDeleteTaskCommand` object with the extracted details.
+3. The `InternshipDeleteTaskCommandParser` then creates a new `InternshipDeleteTaskCommand` object with the extracted details.
+4. The `InternshipDeleteTaskCommand`'s execute() method is called.
+A copy of the Internship object is created after accessing it via the given indexes, and its task is deleted.
-If the internship index is larger than the number of internships displayed, a CommandException will be thrown.
+   If the internship index is larger than the number of internships displayed, a CommandException will be thrown.<br>
-If the task index is larger than the number of tasks in the `TaskList` field of the internship, a CommandException will be thrown.
+   If the task index is larger than the number of tasks in the `TaskList` field of the internship, a CommandException will be thrown.<br>
+5. The `InternshipDeleteTaskCommand` then calls `InternshipModel::setInternship` to replace the internship with the new one with the deleted task, to trigger a UI update.<br>
+6. The `InternshipDeleteTaskCommand` then calls `InternshipModel::updateFilteredInternshipList(PREDICATE_SHOW_ALL_INTERNSHIPS)` to update the internship displayed on the UI.<br>

 --------------------------------------------------------------------------------------------------------------------